ptr727/PlexCleaner/README.md

 - Version 2.6:
   - Fixed `SidecarFile.Update()` bug that would not update the sidecar when only the `State` changed, and kept re-verifying the same verified files.
   - Added the `unconditional` option to the `process` command.
-    - The `unconditional` option will ignore any previous conditional processing, e.g. when past operations were unsuccsessful, or repeat operations are considred too costly.
+    - The `unconditional` option will ignore any previous conditional processing, e.g. when past operations were unsuccessful, or repeat operations are considered too costly.
     - Whenever processing logic is updated or improved (e.g. this release), it is recommended to run `process` at least once with the `unconditional` option set.
   - Added workaround for HandBrake that [force converts](https://github.com/HandBrake/HandBrake/issues/160) closed captions and subtitle tracks to `ASS` format.
     - After HandBrake deinterlacing, the original subtitles are added to the output file, bypassing HandBrake subtle logic.